sumenlin/M2Learn/README.rst

-M2Learn: a python library for multi-modal data learning
+(Temporally unavailable)M2Learn: a python library for multi-modal data learning

 A automated machine learning pipeline for multi-modal sensor data.